ogud/DS-Maintain/CDS-maintain.md

 ## The meaning of the CDS RRset?

-The semantic meaning of publishing a CDS RRset is interpretated to mean:
+The semantic meaning of publishing a CDS RRset is interpreted to mean:

 "Publishing a CDS or CDNSKEY record signals to the parent that the child desires that the corresponding DS records be synchronized.
 Every